I am new to chess/Chicago, what do i need to know about the chicago chess center?

 PRIVACY NOTICE

-All players with a FIDE title (WCM/CM, WFM/FM, WIM/IM, WGM/GM) and players with the USCF NM title are eligible for free entry in all of our events.
-With the exception of players with the GM title, the entry fee will be deducted from any prizes that you win.
-Please read the rules for individual tournaments, however, as some of our more prestigious events have a different structure.
-If you are an international player with an roughly equivalent National Master title, please reach out regarding entry fees.
+All players with a FIDE title (WCM/CM, WFM/FM, WIM/IM, WGM/GM) and players with the USCF NM title are eligible for free entry in all of the CCC events.
+With the exception of players with the GM title, the entry fee will be deducted from any monetary prizes that you win.
+However, please read the rules for individual tournaments, as some of our more prestigious events have a different structure.
+If you are an international player with a roughly equivalent National Master title, please reach out to td@chichess.org regarding entry fees.

 Your entry and presence on the event premises constitutes your consent to be photographed, filmed, and/or otherwise recorded and to the release, publication, exhibition, or reproduction of any and all recorded media of your appearance, for any purpose whatsoever in perpetuity in connection with the Chicago Chess Center and its initiatives, including, by way of example only, use on websites, in social media, news and advertising.